 Friday, July 16, 2021

-Waterford - The Erie Canal
+Waterford Lock #2 - The Erie Canal

 Typical day on the Hudson dodging logs

 It took 4 1/2 hours to get to Waterford.
-We were worried there wouldn't be any room but we tucked in at the pumpout station.
+We were worried there wouldn't be any room at the dock but we tucked in at the pump out station.
+This wasn't ideal since there was no electricity but at least we were on the dock.
 Scott Johnson from Mona Gee and Brian from Serenity (we met Brian at Catskill) grabbed our lines.
 Scott walked forward on the docks and found us a spot closer to the lock where we could have electricity.
-The current is strong here.
-It pulls you into the dock making it imperative that you watch closely or you will be dragged onto the boats already tied off.
-We made it to the Erie Canal; but we are stuck here!
-Locks 2-19 are closed due to high water.
-So now we wait, and explore!
+The current was very strong.
+It pulled us into the dock making it imperative that we watch closely to avoid being dragged onto the boats already tied off.

 Passing through Albany, New York

-Leaving the Troy Lock
+Leaving the Troy Lock #1 - Almost to Waterford

 Erie Canal Sign - Go This Way, We made it!